Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 # 🧠 AI-Powered Talent Intelligence System

-An explainable AI system for semantic resume matching, transparent talent ranking and recruiter facing hiring insights,  designed to reduce manual screening effort and time to source and screen.
-It eliminate keyword bias  and improves quality of hire.
+To develop an explainable AI system for semantic resume matching, transparent talent ranking, and recruiter-facing hiring insights that reduces manual screening effort and shortens sourcing and screening time.
+The system aims to minimize keyword-based bias, improve candidate-job fit, and enhance quality of hire by using semantic understanding and evidence-based ranking.
-The system also provides talent insights like canddiate distribution by experience, location and salary expectation by Geography, job role and Industry type.
+It also provides talent market insights, including candidate distribution by experience, location, salary expectations, geography, job role, and industry type, enabling recruiters to make faster, fairer, and data-driven hiring decisions.

 ---